smitoi/roomatey/README.md

 #### Note: crossed out stories are ones that will not be implemented for the MVP

 - [x] As a guest I want to register.
-- [x] As a user I want to login.
+- [x] As a user I want to log in.
 - [x] As a user I want to create a group.
 - [x] As a user I want to invite a guest to join a group I belong to.
-- [x] As a user I want to invite more users to a group I belong to.
+- [x] As a user I want to invite another user to a group I belong to.
 - [ ] ~~As a guest I want to accept the invite by registering.~~
 - [ ] ~~As a user I want to accept an invitation.~~
-- [ ] As a user I want to post a note to a group I belong to.
+- [x] As a user I want to post a note to a group I belong to.
 - [ ] As a user I want to post a task to a group I belong to.
 - [ ] As a user I want to mark a task as complete.
 - [ ] ~~As a user I want to post an event to a group I belong to.~~
-- [ ] As a user I want to search through notes.
+- [x] As a user I want to search through notes.
 - [ ] As a user I want to search through tasks.
-- [ ] As a user I want to search through events.
+- ~~[ ] As a user I want to search through events.~~

 ### Goals

-- [ ] One repository per entity
+- [x] One repository per entity
 - [x] At least 5 endpoints (for all the features in the MVP)
 - [ ] Beans for services, one service per feature.
 - [x] At least one interface implemented by minimum two classes.